Harry Fritz (tennis): Tennis career

 While based in Toronto he qualified to represent Canada and was for a period the top ranked Canadian player.
-In 1982 he appeared in three Davis Cup ties for his adoptive country.
-This included the longest ever singles rubber in Davis Cup history, which he won over Jorge Andrew of Venezuela 16–14, 11–9, 9–11, 4–6, 11–9, for a total of 100 games.
+In 1982, he appeared in three Davis Cup ties for his adoptive country.
+This included the longest Davis Cup match of all time (by number of games), which he won against Jorge Andrew of Venezuela 16–14, 11–9, 9–11, 4–6, 11–9, after a total of 100 games.
+He played his final singles event in 1984 at the Montreal Alcan Indoors part of the Winter Circuit Alacan.

+Personal life and death

 His brother Guy Fritz was also a professional tennis player and is the father of Harry's nephew Taylor Fritz.

+Harry Fritz died in Palm Springs, California on May 2, 2025, at the age of 74.